Live Roulette Online

 Online live roulette like Immersive Roulette uses the same rules as the real game.
 As a live roulette player, you can choose various roulette games including European roulette with single zero wheel and American roulette.
 The difference between these games is the number of pockets on the roulette table, while European roulette table consists of 37 pockets; the American roulette table has 38 pockets with an extra pocket of a double zero.
 The zero slots play a great role in the roulette game; the single zero in European roulette gives the house an edge of 2.7% while the double zero in American gives the house an advantage of up to 5.6%

 It is also important to note that American and European have different strategies.
 The European roulette game makes use of “en prison” rule.
 This means that a player has a chance of recovering what might be lost if the ball falls on the zero slot.
 On the contrary, this rule does not apply in the American roulette.
 Instead, you lose the game if the balls into the zero slot.
 Players can play each of the live roulette game at their convenience.

-Live roulette, like any card game, involves a table with a number of pockets, a spinning wheel and a ball.
+Live roulette, like any other, involves a table with a number of pockets, a spinning wheel, and a ball.
 The dealer will take the bet of gamblers and spin the wheel.
-Each player will then have to try guessing the number of pocket in which the ball will drop when the wheel stops spinning.
+Each player will then have to try guessing the number of the pocket in which the ball will drop when the wheel stops spinning.